odoo-ps/psus-process/docs/docs/faqs/github.md

 [How to transfer branch to customer (SaaS)]()
 [How to transfer repo to customer (SH)]()

+### Transfer branch from ps-custom to new psus-custom
 1. Create a copy of ps-custom in folder ps-custom_bis
 ```sh
 git clone git@github.com:odoo/ps-custom.git ps-custom_bis